j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 ### Rebasing and merging
 Now you can work on merging in master to your branch.
-We'll assume a simple branch history here, where patch-1 first diverged from master at commit
+We'll assume a simple branch history here, where patch-1 diverged from master and has never been merged back in yet.
-@5665f0a5ff774005ce30e088ab2e1b76caca5a43.
 If you are unfamiliar with rebasing and merging, first read: https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history

+The following steps will:

+1. Update your repository with changes upstream.
+2. Allow you to merge those change in to yours.
+3. Allow you to squash all your commits into a single well-described commit.

 ```
 git checkout patch-1
 # condense this down to one commit to preserve proper project history
-git rebase -i 5665f0a5ff774005ce30e088ab2e1b76caca5a43
+git rebase -i master
 # within the rebase editor, replace the word 'pick' with 'fixup' on
 # every line except the very first one.
+On the first line, replace
+# 'pick' with 'reword'.
-# when you exit that editor, you should be given a chance to give
+# When you exit that editor, you should be given a chance to give
 # your entire PR a single detailed commit message.
-git merge master
-# resolve and finish the merge as usual
+# resolve and finish the merge as usual.
+# The -f forces a push, since you will have rewritten part of your branch's
+# history.
-git push
+git push -f
 ```

 For guidance on doing the merge itself, see